How do solar panels work?

 Are there specific solar incentives for farms in Canada?

-Nova Scotia agricultural operations can access Efficiency Nova Scotia programs alongside strong net metering at the full retail rate.
+Nova Scotia agricultural operations can access Efficiency Nova Scotia programs alongside net metering at the full retail rate.
 Provincial farm support programs may include energy efficiency components.

 Can I install solar panels on my barn?